 Jenny O’Connell is a writer, musician, and outdoor educator.
 From June to October 2014, she embarked on a walking journey across Finland, retracing the steps of Lappish legend Petronella Van Der Moer.
-She will write her story, and in turn breathe life into Petronella’s story.
 This is her blog.

 Tickets to Finland are booked!
 Scandinavian Airlines: 16-Jun-14 (Mon) 06:55p depart Newark (EWR) flight change in Oslo 17-Jun-14 (Tue) 06:15pm arrive Helsinki, Finland (HEL) 13-Oct-14 (Mon) 01:55pm depart Helsinki, Finland (HEL) flight change in Copenhagen 14-Oct-14 (Tue) 02:45pm arrive San Francisco (SFO) There are so many exclamation points in my heart right now!!!!!!!!

 Camp is set, our climbing gear is ready, and we hear the roar of a bus engine.
 Forty-six 6th grade girls pour down the stairs, giggling, screaming, laughing.
 Apples roll from lunch boxes, sleeping bags are piled unceremoniously on the side of the road, and we call them into a giant circle.
 I scan the crowd, soaking in the advertisements.
 Abercrombie jacket.
 Heavy mascara.
 Authentic Ray Bans. $200 skinny jeans.
 Brand new Keds… Read More